kessler-frost/kratos/spare_docs/kratos-presentation.md

 Compute has already become super cheap.
 It's time we start converting it into intelligence.

-As AI models get smaller and more capable, as microVMs become the standard, as intelligence becomes truly distributed—**Kratos is built to solve the problems of tomorrow.**
+As AI models get smaller and more capable, as microVMs become the standard, as intelligence becomes truly distributed, we will inevitably need something like this.

+**Built to solve the problems of tomorrow.**